I2rys/wordlistz/README.md

  - max_words - The maximum amount of the words to generate.
  - wgsp - The starting point of the generating(e.g abcde, 123456).

+## Note
+The results will be place in the output.txt

 ## License
 MIT © I2rys